Voice Typing vs Traditional Typing: Why GPT‑4o‑Transcribe AI Keyboards Are a Game Changer

 The Privacy Question

 Let's address the elephant in the room: privacy.
 When you're talking to your device, you're potentially sharing sensitive information that could be processed on remote servers.
+This concern has been taken seriously by the industry, especially following privacy regulations that came into effect in 2025.

 Still, for the most advanced features, some cloud processing is usually necessary.
 Before choosing a voice typing solution, it's worth checking: